 The AUM Alumni Association was established in 1980 to promote the goals and ideals of AUM, perpetuate the friendships formed while attending AUM, and foster excellence in education.
-The University has more than 25,000 alumni.
+The University has more than 28,000 alumni.
 All currently enrolled students, former students, and friends of the University may join the association.

 Annual gifts of at least \$35 accord membership and support scholarships, stipends, and awards which recognize distinguished graduates, faculty, and community leaders.
-The association sponsors several projects including a golf tournament each spring.
-All proceeds generated fund merit scholarships for outstanding graduate AUM students.
-Association members receive biannual issues of the alumni newsletter, The AUM Reporter, have access to all campus facilities, and receive invitations to special alumni association-sponsored events.
+The association sponsors several projects including a golf tournament each year.
+All proceeds fund merit scholarships for outstanding AUM graduate students.
+Association members receive biannual issues of the AUM Today magazine, have access to all campus facilities, and receive invitations to alumni association-sponsored events.